-Excluding a significant part of the scientific community from international projects, like the Large Hadron Collider (LHC) [12] at CERN, due to the ongoing Russian-Ukrainian conflict, puts politics before science, which is against the very founding principles on which CERN was premised.
-It is not acceptable as it is contrary to the universal principles of science as being independent of political interests as well as of nationality, color, and gender.
+Excluding a significant part of the scientific community from international projects, like the Large Hadron Collider (LHC) [5] at CERN, due to the ongoing Russian-Ukrainian conflict, puts politics before science, which is against the very founding principles on which CERN was premised.
+It is against the universal principles of science as being independent of political interests as well as of nationality, color, and gender.
 Once adopted, this can be used as a template in future conflicts.
-As in the United Nations, we must instead insist that especially in difficult times, cooperation must continue in international organization, rather than expelling countries from committees and organizations.
+On the contrary, as in the United Nations, we must instead insist that especially in difficult times, cooperation must continue in international organization, rather than expelling countries from committees and organizations.